Our researchers focus on a number of high-priority topics.

 Although most babies are healthy and born without complications, pregnancy carries risks for both mothers and infants.
 High-quality prenatal care helps keep mothers and babies healthy.
 We’ve published nearly 1,700 articles on the topic since 2007.

 Men in the United States are at risk for a variety of acute and chronic health problems.
 Our research scientists have published more than 400 articles related to men’s health since 2007.
-These articles have been cited over 12,000 times.
+These articles have been cited almost 12,000 times.

 Mental health is an essential part of total well-being.
 We’ve published more than 900 articles on the topic of mental health, including depression, anxiety, and other affective and stress disorders, since 2007.